 The “Historic” in the name actually refers to what scientists estimate the early settlements of some 5,000 years ago to have been like.
 Evidence has been found here that early Native American people would have gathered here to fish and hunt.

 Today, this outdoor museum attempts to tell the story of these early human activities, with middens of old shell and bone instruments and exhibitions suggesting how they lived.
 In essence, this is an approximation of what a village from American pre-history might have been.

 From the past to the future and beyond.
 Kennedy has been the official launch site for most of NASA’s human space flights since 1968.
 A mere 45 miles from Orlando, Kennedy Space Center is a popular destination for families fascinated by mankind’s space exploration.

 Good timing for a tour of Kennedy can pay off — you can witness an actual rocket launch, explore the education centers, and even listen to a chat by a real astronaut.
 Decommissioned shuttles are on display, and a re-simulated launch in the mission control room are just a few of the highlights.

 This historic plantation is part of the Timucuan Ecological and Historic Preserve and can be visited.
 The island upon which the plantation sits has evidence of human settlement dating back to prehistory.
 But under Zephaniah Kingsley’s ownership, the estate became known for its multiracial residence and odd, if troubling, relationship with slavery.

 Kingsley was a slave owner but freed several, including Anna Jai, whom he eventually married (not an uncommon occurrence in 1800s Florida).
-Kingsley, however, did not seem to directly oppose the idea of slavery, though he applied a relatively liberal form of the practice — at least, compared to many other states and slave owners.
+Kingsley did not seem to oppose the idea of slavery directly, though he applied a relatively liberal form of the practice — at least, compared to many other states and slave owners.